-In addition, you can visit the Viking Village Njardarheimr in Gudvangen and experience the history and culture of the Viking Age.
-You can join guided kayak trips on the Aurlandsfjord and Nærøyfjord, or hike along the Nærøyfjord or in the surrounding mountains.
+You can visit the Viking Village Njardarheimr in Gudvangen and experience the history and culture of the Viking Age.

 The landscape on and around the Nærøyfjord is considered to be one of the most scenic fjord areas on earth, and was added to the list due to its unique natural quality and beauty.

-Stegastein Viewpoint is part of the Aurlandsfjellet National Tourist Route, 650 metres above Aurland.
+Stegastein Viewpoint is part of the Aurlandsfjellet National Tourist Route, 650 meters above Aurland.
 Great view towards the Aurlandsfjord and the surrounding mountains.
 The road up to Stegastein is open all year, also during winter.
 During winter, the road is closed above Stegastein.
+Season: all year.

 If you want to have a day or two hiking in the mountains surrounding Aurland, you should hike the Aurlandsdalen Valley.
 Wild scenery, wild rivers, narrow valleys and mountain farms with history from old Norway and how they lived at that time.
 Many people consider this as one of the most beautiful hikes in Norway.

 Skaldegard is an old farmstead that clings to the mountain-side with great view down to the Aurlandsfjord and towards the surrounding mountains.
 Skaldegard invites small groups to come and learn about the local area’s natural environment, history, agriculture and way of life, both past and present.
 The farm is situated at Skjerdal above the Aurlandsfjord, outside Aurland.